Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

 4. Treat skin allergies and rashes

 How to Apply Castor Oil on Your Face

 Before you apply pure Castor oil, wash your face with warm water to open up your facial pores.

-Castor oil’s consistency is quite thick and it’s easier to mix it with a carrier oil to help you massage it in circular motion well into your skin.
+Castor oil’s consistency is quite thick and it’s easier to mix it with a carrier oil to help you massage it in a circular motion well into your skin.

-You can use carrier oils such as almond oil, coconut oil and olive oil.
+You can use carrier oils such as almond oil, coconut oil, and olive oil.

 Leave the Castor oil on your face overnight and rinse in the morning for the best results.